NapesWeaver/rpnapes/README.md

 ![Notes](images/screenshots/notes.jpg)

 Stack and Notes can be saved independently, locally, to browser cookie.
-Saving and opening files, local to host device, is supported also.
+Saving and opening text files is supported also - with special thanks to [FileSaver.js by Eligrey](https://github.com/eligrey/FileSaver.js/).

 ## Tricorder